-Almost three quarters (8,649) of the 11,600 pharmacies in England have so far signed up to deliver the Community Pharmacy Consultation Service (CPCS), which went live last week (October 29), and sees pharmacies receive £14 for each consultation they complete following an NHS 111 referral for minor illnesses and urgent medicines supply.
+Almost three quarters (8,649) of the 11,600 pharmacies in England have so far signed up to deliver the Community Pharmacist Consultation Service (CPCS), which went live last week (October 29), and sees pharmacies receive £14 for each consultation they complete following an NHS 111 referral for minor illnesses and urgent medicines supply.

 Pharmacists previously told C+D that they feared they would not have enough time or staff to deliver the service, which was introduced to make pharmacy the "first port of call" for low acuity conditions.